 The taxi driver saying “I know this route very well” may not always be well-intentioned.
 The roads he uses while trying to save you from heavy traffic might make the journey longer and end up costing you more money.
 This is a trick performed all over the world.
 As a tourist, if you don’t know the shortest route to your destination, the taxi driver may choose a longer route.
 If you’re willing to pay internet roaming charges, we advise you to open a navigation app and guide the taxi driver.
 There are various apps for reliable taxi journeys.
-Instead of taking a taxi from the road, you can find a taxi by downloading these applications to your smartphone: Bitaksi iTaksi and Uber.
+Instead of taking a taxi from the road, you can find a taxi by downloading these applications to your smartphone: Bitaksi and iTaksi.

 6. “You Didn’t Give Me This Money!”

 The banknotes in Turkey are as follows: 5TL, 10TL, 20TL, 50TL, 100TL, and 200TL.
 Pay attention to which banknote you give when shopping because some look very similar, especially 5TL and 50TL.
 This leads to the problem of banknote confusion, also faced by locals.
 If you pay in cash in bulk, you may give the wrong money due to banknote confusion or the shop owner may say that you gave the wrong money.
 To solve all the difficulties, give the banknotes one by one and recalculate after each banknote.
 Don’t worry, traders are used to it because it’s what Turks always do.
 This is not always a tourist scam and there could be a genuine error which is why it’s important to give banknotes one by one and to count your change the same way before leaving the shop.